-Virginia Military Institute was an exclusively male college until they were sued by the federal government, which argued that their gender-exclusive admissions policy was unconstitutional.
+Virginia Military Institute was an exclusively male college until it was sued by the federal government, which argued that its gender-exclusive admissions policy was unconstitutional.
 The school proposed that, rather than letting women enter, it would establish a separate, all-female school instead.
 The court disagreed in a 7-1 decision—Clarence Thomas sat the case out, as his son was a student at VMI—arguing that the school didn't show "exceedingly persuasive justification" for the policy and wouldn't offer women in the new school the same opportunities as men.

-Before Madeleine Albright was appointed Secretary of State by the Clinton administration, she worked on President Jimmy Carter's National Security Council, taught foreign affairs at Georgetown, and spent several successful years as the U.S. representative to the United Nations.
+Before Madeleine Albright was appointed secretary of state in 1997 by the Clinton administration, she worked on President Jimmy Carter's National Security Council, taught foreign affairs at Georgetown, and spent several successful years as the U.S. representative to the United Nations.
 With this experience under her belt, Albright pursued an active foreign policy, visiting North Korea, encouraging sanctions against Iran, and more.
 Her term ended once George W. Bush was elected president, but she remained enmeshed in politics and foreign policy debates.

 Google only hired 19 employees at its start, but among them was its first female engineer, Marissa Mayer.
 As the company became the technology behemoth we know today, she rose up the ranks to become the head of Google's successful Maps and Location Services.
 In 2012, Mayer became the CEO of struggling rival Yahoo for several years before stepping down in 2017, amid accusations of mismanagement.

 A second civil war broke out in Liberia in 2000, a bloody conflict that killed 200,000 people by the end of its second year.
 As it continued into 2003, social worker Leymah Gbowee brought together women from her church in protest, spawning a movement that quickly grew to include women of all faiths encouraged to speak out for peace in the country.
-Women marched in the streets, withheld sex from partners fighting in the war, and continued protesting non-violently, and by the end of 2003, their efforts helped begin a peace process.
+Women marched in the streets, withheld sex from partners fighting in the war, and continued nonviolently protesting.
+By the end of 2003, their efforts helped begin a peace process.